Day 1: How It All Began

-I practised for a total of 2 hours and found some progress with my new chord changing/strumming learning technique, which was motivating.
+I practised for a total of 2 hours and found some progress with my new chord-changing/strumming learning idea, which was motivating.

-Oooooof man!
-This is my worst week yet!
+Oooooosh!
+This is my worst week yet.
 My motivation dip seems to be getting deeper, and deeper.

 I only managed two days of practice and didn’t really enjoy it.

 Things needed a drastic shake-up, so I shook them up.
 I changed my mindset from “Progress” to “Process”!